 Open ended questions give them the flexibility and comfort to present before you the current situation.
 You should have them outline their journey from scratch.
-What achievements they have had so far and what challenges they have faced along their journey give a clearer perspective on their status quo.
+For instance, what achievements they have had so far and what challenges they have faced along their journey give a clearer perspective on their status quo.
 Probing questions are a must.
 Have an insight on their short term and long term goals.
 Do not forget to take notes.

 2. What are some approaches they have already tried and what resources they haven’t explored yet?

 What is holding them back from attaining their goals?
 Are there any perspectives that have not been examined yet?
 Your aim is to help them resolve their problem.
 Being solutions-oriented helps build confidence in your capabilities and creates a mindset that is ingrained in the organization’s culture and DNA.

 What outcome are they expecting from you?
 Once this has been established, this serves as a tangible point on which your performance will be evaluated and will give you exact direction to work on.